snowdrop-bot/snowdrop-bot/README.md

 The project is configured to use `Openshift` out of the box.
-To use `Kubernetes` you may need to set `quarkus.kubernetes.deployment-target=kuberentes` to `application.properties` and also add container-image-docker or container-image-jib dependencies to your pom.
+To use `Kubernetes` you may need to set `quarkus.kubernetes.deployment-target=kubernetes` to `application.properties` and also add `container-image-docker` or `container-image-jib` dependencies to your pom.

 ## Appendix